thepanacealab/covid19_biohackathon/user_symptoms/README.md

 Overall, we recovered  873,385 relevant Tweets (for this subset of 50+ terms) leading us to 440,253 unique users we need to further evaluate to ascertain their claims.

+## What are we releasing as a deliverable for this biohackathon - found in this repository
+* Annotation code
+* Dictionary files (OHDSI dictionary, symptoms dictionary, and mispellings dictionary)
+* Tweet annotations - Upon Request

 ## Things to do post hackathon
 * Collect additional data for the identified users.
 * Perform small manual review/annotation.